 otherwise requested, through either ./configure --disable-silent-rules or

 make V=1.
-To do so, you have to pass the value yes
+To do so, you have to pass the value yes to

-the AM_SILENT_RULES
+the AM_SILENT_RULES macro.

 AM_SILENT_RULES([yes])